Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai/datasets.md

 # Introduction
 # Utils
-## Create Dataset from BigQuery Table
+## Create Tabular Dataset from BigQuery Table
 - Create a BigQuery table in a BigQuery Dataset under the same location as your desired Vertex AI Dataset.
--

 <details>
   <summary>Example Query</summary>